ACHMartin/seastar_project/README.md

 Open the Anaconda prompt (in Mac and Linux, open a terminal window) and use the `cd` command (change directory) to go the folder where you have downloaded the **project_seastar** repository.

-Create a new environment named `seatar` with all the required packages and activate ti senvironment by entering these commands in succession:
+Create a new environment named `seatar` with all the required packages and activate this environment by entering the following commands:

 ```
 >>> conda create --file env/environment.yml